Fitness Travel: How to Train and Race Abroad in 2026

-Plan your fitness travel adventure abroad in 2026 with our guide to destination races, training camps, and athletic retreats across six continents.
+Plan your fitness travel adventure in 2026 with our guide to destination races, altitude training camps, athletic retreats, and budget breakdowns worldwide.

 This post may contain affiliate links.
 Disclosure

 There is a particular kind of exhaustion that hits you at kilometer 32 of a marathon in a foreign country.
 Your legs are screaming, the altitude is punishing, and the crowd is chanting in a language you barely understand.
 And yet you have never felt more alive.
 That is the essence of fitness travel: combining the pursuit of athletic goals with the transformative power of exploring new places.
-I have raced on four continents and trained at altitude camps in three countries, and I can say definitively that nothing accelerates both your fitness and your personal growth like taking your training global.
+Racing on four continents and training at altitude camps in three countries will do more for your fitness and personal growth than years of routine training at home.

 Fitness travel has exploded in the last five years.
 According to the Global Wellness Institute, the wellness tourism market reached $817 billion in 2025 and fitness-focused travel is the fastest growing subsector, expanding at 12% annually compared to 7.5% for general tourism.
 Race tourism alone now accounts for $14.6 billion in global spending.
 The infrastructure supporting athletic travelers has never been better, with purpose-built training camps, race-specific tour operators, and apps that connect you with local running groups in 190 countries.